Blog Header Logo

 How to Replace a Spa Heater

-If your spa heater is not heating enough, but has lost some percentage of it's oomph, it's likely not a heater problem, but a water flow problem from a dirty filter or partially closed valves or clogged pipe or pump.
+Your hot tub or spa will at some point have heating problems.
+There are two types of spa heater problems, not heating enough and not heating at all.
+If your spa heater is not heating enough, it's likely not a heater problem, but a water flow problem from a dirty filter or partially closed valves or clogged pipe or pump.
 It could be heat loss from your spa cover or around the spa.
 Some smaller spas may have trouble just keeping up, during very cold outside temperatures.

 If your spa heater is not heating at all, but there are no error codes or tripped circuit breakers or GFCI outlets, or other faulty components, it's likely that the heater element has failed.
 Over time, even coated hot tub elements will succumb to the erosive effects of moving water, scale build-up and galvanic corrosion.
 After 8-10 years, most spa heater elements will one day stop working.